shariqshah/symmetry/README.md

 	- Re-order lib folder for linux by putting all libraries in one folder
 	- Figure out a better way for handling libs on linux, current method DOES NOT work on other computers
 	- Fix 30fps bug on windows
+	- Change compilation so that that external libraries are compiled along with the project code(like Urho3d)
 	- Add fallback shader
 	- Implement Game States
 	- Store Materials in new format supported by parser